Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: External-Field Sensing

 In a separate measurement, we fixed the drive frequency at the center of the first lobe $\nu_m=2/T=1.124~\mathrm{MHz}$, and measured $C_I$ and $C_Q$ as a function of the peak current $I_\mathrm{pk}$ [Fig.~\ref{fig3}(d)] with $\zeta_N(T\nu_m) = \Gamma_1=0.34$, and $\varphi(B_\mathrm{ext}) = NT \gamma_e \Gamma_1 B_\mathrm{ext} $.
 We introduce the parameter $\kappa \equiv NT\gamma_e \Gamma_1 I_{\mathrm{pk}}/I_{\mathrm{ref}}$, where $I_{\mathrm{ref}} = 1~\mu$A is a fixed reference current.
 Writing Eq.~(\ref{eq:CICQ}) in complex form gives $C_I+iC_Q \propto \int dB_\mathrm{ext}~p(B_\mathrm{ext}) e^{i\kappa B_\mathrm{ext}}$, such that a Fourier transform over $\kappa$ yields the distribution $p(B_\mathrm{ext})$ associated with the reference current [Fig.~\ref{fig3}(e)].
 The sample-averaged RMS field is $\bar{B}_\mathrm{RMS} = \int dB_\mathrm{ext}~\abs{B_\mathrm{ext}}~p(B_\mathrm{ext})/\sqrt{2} = 51(5)~$nT.
 Modeling the measurements in Fig.~\ref{fig3}(b--e) using Eq.~(\ref{eq:CICQ}) and the extracted $p(B_\mathrm{ext})$ shows good agreement with the data (solid lines).

 The spectral resolution provided by the XYXYd filter function is ultimately limited by the electron coherence time $T_d$.
 To enable higher resolution, we employ a correlation spectroscopy sequence \cite{Jiang2023, Laraoui2013} constructed from two XYXYd-$N$ blocks separated by a free evolution time $t$, during which the accrued phase from the first block is stored in the longitudinal spin components [Fig.~\ref{fig3}(g)].
 In the limit where the electron accrues a phase $\ll 1$ during each XYXYd-$N$ block, a measurement of the signal after the second block yields the correlation between the electron phases accrued during the two blocks.
 The Fourier transform of this signal results in a high-resolution spectrum of the applied field.
 Theoretical details of the correlation-spectroscopy experiments are provided in the Supplemental Material \cite{Supplements}.

 To demonstrate this method, we applied a four-tone current $I(t) = I_\mathrm{pk}\sum_{n=1}^4 \cos[2\pi \nu^{(n)} t]$ to the CFFGS, with $I_\mathrm{pk}=2.2~\mu$A per tone and frequencies $\nu^{(n)}$ chosen within the first filter-function lobe, separated by 300~Hz.
 The drive amplitude for each tone corresponds to a sample-averaged RMS $z$-field of 110(10)~nT.
 The resulting time-domain signal is shown in Fig.~\ref{fig3}(f).
 Rather than sampling the oscillations at the Nyquist rate, we undersampled the signal at 3~kHz sampling rate, chosen such that the frequency band of interest $\mathrm{[1.12287~MHz,~1.12437~MHz]}$ aliases without overlap into the first Nyquist zone $\mathrm{[0,~1.5~kHz]}$, enabling recovery of the spectrum using fewer measurements.

 By Fourier transforming the undersampled data, we constructed the power spectral density (PSD) of the four-tone modulation [Fig.~\ref{fig3}(h)].
-We note that the longest evolution time used in this measurement was $\orderof 30$ ms, which is well below the measured electron spin–lattice relaxation time [$T_1 = 671(24)$~ms] and therefore did not approach the $T_1$-limited maximum time available for correlation measurements.
+We note that the longest evolution time used in this measurement was $\orderof 30$ ms, which is well below the measured electron spin-lattice relaxation time [$T_1 = 671(24)$~ms] and therefore did not approach the $T_1$-limited maximum time available for correlation measurements.
 In principle, extending the correlation delay toward the $T_1$ limit would enable spectral resolutions on the order of a few hertz.